Houston Bus Accident Attorney

 - Buses are at an increased chance of rollover in an accident.

-- Buses contain passengers’ items that may come loose and hit others in an accident.
+- Buses contain passengers’ items that may come loose and hit others in a serious accident.

 - Most buses do not have seat belts.